- What Documents Do I Need To Collect For Filing My Tax Return?

 And that’s OK.
 I’m here to guide you through the changes so we can make adjustments as necessary and keep your long-term financial plan on track.

-To help give you insight to some of the most significant changes, we have a summary checklist [link your white-labeled version] that groups the changes by the year they take effect.
+To help give you insight to some of the most significant changes, we have a summary checklist [link the File URL of your white-labeled version] that groups the changes by the year they take effect.
 When we review this checklist together, we can prioritize the work we need to do so you can move forward with confidence.

 Take a look at the checklist and consider the questions.
 If you answer YES to any of the questions, there’s a possible planning opportunity for us to discuss.

-Please contact us and schedule a time to discuss this further, or [schedule a time with us on our calendar (insert your calendar link here)].
+Please contact us and schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,